 "Ye have not chosen me, but I have chosen you and ordained you, that ye should go and bring forth fruit and that your fruit should remain . . ."
+(John 15:16 KJV)

 That Bible verse underpins the existence of Bahrain Christian Fellowship (BCF).

 BCF had its humble beginning in June of 1984 with the united effort of some pioneering members who took the initiative of forming a small Bible study group.
 They committed themselves to meet regularly on Thursdays for prayer, Bible study and sharing.
 Their main goal was to bring themselves closer to God.
 Gradually, the group grew and became known then as the Bahrain Fellowship.
 With new hopes and visions from the Lord, they have continually visited various camps where Filipinos worked and claimed victory by winning souls for Christ.